chiloanerk/socialSite/README.md

 4. Open a web browser and navigate to `http://localhost:port`.

 5. You will be presented with the homepage (`index.php`), which displays the available functionality.

-6. Use the navigation links or input forms to perform CRUD operations on the data entities, such as creating, reading, updating, and deleting records.

 ## Contributing